best beaches in the caribbean

 1. Seven Mile Beach, Cayman Islands

 Looking for a destination for snorkeling and diving?
-Seven Mile Beach has quite shallow, clear waters, so head to the nearby Cemetary Reef, easily accessible from the beach, for the most impressive array of corals and tropical fish you’ll find.
+Seven Mile Beach has quite shallow, clear waters, so head to the nearby Cemetery Reef, easily accessible from the beach, for the most impressive array of corals and tropical fish you’ll find.
 Depths only reach around 20 feet, making it a favorite spot that even beginner snorkelers can enjoy.

 grand anse beach